Last Updated on February 12, 2025

 The discovery of an affair or act of infidelity is undoubtedly a traumatic event.
 When you find out your partner has been unfaithful, your brain is forced into disarray, busy recalculating everything you thought you knew about your relationship and its reality.
 While you may have a strong desire to heal quickly and move forward, more often, you feel like you’ve lost all stability, your identity, and even some of your personality.
 This is the impact of partner betrayal trauma.

-Healing from partner betrayal trauma is complex but possible.
+Healing from betrayal trauma is complex but possible.
 It’s helpful first to understand how it has affected and hurt you.
-Jennifer Freyd’s betrayal trauma theory is a great place to start.
-We’ll talk through the symptoms of partner betrayal and the three traumatic injuries that shed light on the extensive impact of betrayal: attachment injury, emotional and psychological injury, and sexual injury.
+We’ll talk through the overarching definition of betrayal trauma, symptoms of partner betrayal, and the three traumatic injuries that shed light on the extensive impact of betrayal: attachment injury, emotional and psychological injury, and sexual injury.
 Let’s dive in.

 Betrayal trauma symptoms vs. PTSD